Ankitcode99/In-Memory-Todo-Backend/README.md

-#In Memory Todo
+# In Memory Todo

-A simple todo app with just in-memory datastore.
+A simple todo app with in-memory datastore built on top of React using Vite.
 Checkout here - [https://in-memory-todo.netlify.app/](https://in-memory-todo.netlify.app/)